kimdanny/COMP0189-practical/Week-01/Anaconda_for_M1.md

 (base) $ conda env create --file comp0189.m1.yml
 ```

 This file will install all python modules and tools needed for you to work in this module.
+Also, this file will be updated with other packages as week goes on.
 To check the content of this file you can open it with your favourite text editor or type:

 ```
 $ cat comp0189.m1.yml